GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 5. Sammon's Maps

-   We can plot Sammon's Maps to examine how similar the median (and 84th percentile) of predicted ground-motion is by each GMPE for the ground-shaking scenario specified within the ``.toml`` file (see Sammon, 1969 and Scherbaum et al. 2010 for more details on the Sammon's mapping procedure).
+   We can plot Sammon's Maps to examine how similar the medians (and 16th and 84th percentiles) of predicted ground-motion of each GMPE are (see Sammon, 1969 and Scherbaum et al. 2010 for more details on the Sammon's mapping procedure).

    A larger distance between two plotted GMPEs represents a greater difference in the predicted ground-motion.
-Therefore, if two or more GMPEs have a small distance between each other relative to the other GMPEs plotted, then only one of these adjacent GMPEs should be retained in the final GMPE logic tree (similarly predicting GMPEs minimises the epistemic uncertainty captured in the logic tree).
 It should be noted that: (1) more than one 2D configuration can exist for a given set of GMPEs and (2) that the absolute numbers on the axes do not have a physical meaning.

    Sammon's Maps can be generated as follows: